haileytapia/portfolio/DiscordUserGuide.md

 You must have an account to use Discord.

+Your Discord account is now created.

-Once you've created an account, either continue with this guide using Discord in your web browser or follow the steps below to [download Discord](#download-discord) for your desktop or mobile device.
+You can continue this guide using the Discord website—which you are doing now—or the [Discord desktop or mobile app](#download-discord).

 ### Download Discord (optional)